-classes.

-was made." telegram to Thornton, blasting Lauderdale's full-scale integration plan.
+was made." classes.

-NEGROES ATTEND A Tearful Day BY BETTIE MANUEL PHILADELPHIA, MISS, -- "Everybody else sat on the opposite side of the room.
-The boys yelled 'nigger.'
-They called us 'Black Muslims.'
-A boy threw a Coke bottle at me.
-I young white people.
+dale's full-scale integration plan. liam Yelder, a leader of the Autauga County Voters Association, and Flora In Philadelphia But this week in the northern Ala- BY BETTIE MANUEL They called us 'Black Muslims.'
+A young white people.
 One caller told felt rained on.
 I cried all day."
-That was what Carrie Hoskin, 17, remembered of her first day of school last week at Philadelphia High School in Neshoba County, scene of the three civil rights murders that shocked the Carrie, Irma Carter, 17, and Ajatha Norris, 16, were the only Negroes who applied to Philadelphia High School when it admitted Negroes for the first time this fall.
-The high-school officials tried to prevent incidents.
-The boy who threw a Coke bottle at Carrie was put on pro- But the officials could not protect the girls from name-calling, pushing and shoving all day.
-Carrie, who is usually easy-going and lively, said the white students made her feel "like a little dog.
+That was what Carrie Hoskin, 17, remembered of her first day of school last week at Philadelphia High School in Neshoba County, scene of the three civil rights murders that shocked the ville, warning of Negro demonstrations nation in 1964.
+Carrie, Irma Carter, 17, and Ajatha Norris, 16, were the only Negroes who applied to Philadelphia High School when it admitted Negroes for the first time this fall.
+"Hiring practices only became one of ly calm, attended by about eight helmet-The high-school officials tried to But the officials could not protect her feel "like a little dog.

 "I felt like a thrown-away child and that nobody wanted me."
-She said she wanted to talk to the other Negro girls, but they were in different classes.
-That night, Carrie's mother was fired from her job as a housekeeper.
-After a week and a half of school, the three girls don't feel much more at home at Philadelphia High School.
-Although they had been good students at Booker T. Washington High School (the Negro school), they feel far behind "It's much more advanced than our old school--it's hard to keep up," said Carrie.

-the other students.
+That night, Carrie's mother was fired

+home at Philadelphia High School.

-Carrie still cries in school, and she's been too nervous to eat.
-"The only time I get relaxed is when the bell rings to come home," she said.
-Ajatha and Irma don't cry.
-They get angry at the insults.
+Carrie still cries in school, and she's angry at the insults.
 They say they're Bessemer High School.
-Thirteen Ne- (CONTINUED ON PAGE TWO) No Strike in Birmingham BIRMINGHAM -- "We're real gladold LBJ stepped in," a steelworker here said early this week.
-"We would have gone out if the union had called us out, but nobody wanted a strike."
-Most of Birmingham's 18,000 steelworkers probably agreed.
-But some mills. said there might be even more serious problems ahead.
-As the men began to bank the giant blast furnaces when a strike was expected last week, fears of economic difficulties were widespread.
-At President Johnson's arging, union and management reached an agreement before Labor Day.
+Thirteen Ne- No Strike in LBJ stepped in," a steelworker here said early this week.
+"We would have gone out if the union had called us out, Most of Birmingham's 18,000 steelblast furnaces when a strike was expected last week, fears of economic difficulties were widespread. and management reached an agreement before Labor Day.
 But the settlement did not put all the fears to rest.
 "Push-buttons," a worker said.
-"They're going to build a new mill with push-buttons in place of men.

-"You know they can lay us on any time they want, and the union can't do anything about it.
-They're laying off "You can retire after 30 years--but you can get laid off even if you've been Negroes and whites alike worry about automation.
-But Negro workers also say there's still discrimination in the However, most facilities at U.S. Steel here are integrated.
+"You can retire after 30 years--but you can get laid off even if you've been here 20 years."
+Negroes and whites alike worry about automation.
+But Negro workers also say there's still discrimination in 'he However, most facilities at U.S. Steel here are integrated.